Skip to main content

 19. Increased Risk of Diabetes Complications

 For people with diabetes, vitamin C deficiency can increase the risk of complications.
 Vitamin C helps reduce oxidative stress, which is higher in individuals with diabetes.
 Low levels of this vitamin could worsen complications like poor wound healing, neuropathy, or cardiovascular issues.
+If you're managing blood sugar but still face poor healing or fatigue, a hidden deficiency could be contributing.

 20. Premature Aging